HSG-AIML/HSG-AIML.github.io/research.md

  align="center"
  style="display:block; margin-left: auto; margin-right: auto; width:70%;">

 Our research in this area covers the analysis and forecasting of financial time-series data and audit data analytics.
-In the field of audit analytics, we research the interface of deep learning and financial audit.
-We aim to develop novel deep learning solutions to enhance conventional financial audit techniques, based on deep representation learning and privacy-preserving federated learning.
-Besides, we investigate the malicious misuse of deep learning to adversarially attack, computer-assisted audit techniques (CAATs) applied by auditors nowadays.
+In the field of audit data analytics, we research the interface of deep learning, financial audit and accounting information systems.
+We aim to develop novel deep learning solutions to enhance conventional audit techniques, based on deep representation learning and privacy-preserving federated learning.
+Besides, we investigate the malicious misuse of deep learning apporaches to adversarially attack computer assisted audit techniques and misguide auditors.